alegalviz/byreddit/README.md

 # byreddit
-App to fetch and present data from Reddit
+App to fetch and present data for reddit

+# URL
+not uploaded yet

+# Decisions

+1. Create the base code with Vue CLI v3.11.0 using Node v11.5.0 (npm v6.4.1) (nvm)